best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 As the developer of the code, you are best placed to decide what tests you need to put in place to answer that question confidently.

 Take a risk-based approach to testing.
-Tests should be used proportionately for your analysis.
+You should use tests proportionately based on your analysis.
 This usually means writing more tests for parts of your code that are very new, more complex, or carry more risk.

 When you are developing your tests, here are some points to think about: